 Renting out their wives as in Bread and Breakfast, scolding a child for left-handedness, scooping out young girls’ genitals to ensure virginity is intact, and more.
 These are the sins of our elders that African Gen Zs will soon cleanout.

 African Traditions and Gen “Z – There are African traditions that soon will be ditched by Gen “Z.” Many of them have a very negative impact, and some are downright bizarre.
 Africa is a continent crisscrossed with myriads of traditions and cultures.
 Some of these traditions are admittedly archaic but still practiced.

-The new generation of African adults that coming behind will ditch these practices because they contradict the lifestyle and the beliefs championed by the new generation usually referred to as the “gen Z”.
+The new generation of African adults that coming behind will ditch these practices because they contradict the lifestyle and the beliefs championed by the new generation, usually referred to as “gen Z”.
 Let’s point out a few of these African traditions that will soon be completely ditched by the Gen z.

 The Forbidden Left Hand